bharat94/aircheq/README.md

 # aircheq
 To tackle rising air pollution in metropolitans, first step is to make people aware of the problem.
 The project's an IoT system, using participatory/crowd sensing mechanism.
 It collects several environmental data, analyses it and observes the effect of a large subset of the environmental data caused by vehicular emission.

+Made By:
+Bharat Vaidhyanathan
+Jitesh Aggarwal

+Contact Us:
+aircheq@gmail.com
+or ping the developers @ their Github